canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/charm-dev/charm-dev-part1.md

 ## Initial setup
 Duration: 2:00

 We're going to create a basic software stack we'll call a *workbench* to build charms.
-This is what a typical workbench looks like:
+This is what a typical workbench consists of:

 - **A Juju controller**: We'll use this to deploy developed charms to.
 See [Getting started with Juju][getting-started] for more details.
 - **Python 3.x**: We use python 3 in this tutorial to develop our charm.
-- **Charm Tools**: To create skeleton charms, build, fetch and test charms.
-[See the Charm Tools page][charm-tools] for installation instructions.
+- **Charm Tools**: Used to create skeleton charms and build, fetch and test charms.
+See the [Charm Tools page][charm-tools] for installation instructions.

 Start by creating three directories for our build environment: